 Here, you have hot showers, proper toilets, and a fully-equipped kitchen with a fridge, an oven, and a stove!
 There was a beautiful seating area with a modern barbecue, so I enjoyed fine wine and delicious home-cooked food throughout my stay.
 I did not feel deprived of anything—in fact, the exact opposite—it was a home away from home.

-What is your ideal food item and beverage for a glamping trip, and why?
-If you have a special secret or recipe, please share with us—if you’re willing, of course!
+What is your ideal food item and beverage for a family-friendly getaway, and why?
+If you have a special secret or recipe, please share it with us—if you’re willing, of course!

 The hosts provided us with an organic food hamper, which was a special treat for our group.
 We enjoyed tomatoes, avocados, fresh eggs, bread, chutneys, and marmalades that were all made by the host using products from their organic farm.
 They also gave us a bottle of their ecological wine…wow, delicious!
 Needless to say, the hamper lasted all of one breakfast for our group.

+We chose this yurt because we were looking for a family-friendly getaway.
 As this was a family trip, it was important that we could mix activities with downtime, and this place was perfect for that.
-There is a playground by the yurts, which is very charming: an old wooden boat converted into a climbing frame, in additino to a trampoline and two huge boxes of Lego.
+There is a playground by the yurts, which is very charming: an old wooden boat converted into a climbing frame, in addition to a trampoline and two huge boxes of Lego.
 It was all perfect for keeping my two-year-old very occupied.
 That was my relaxation time and his activity time, which I spent chilling by the picnic tables outside of the yurt.

 Fill in the end of the sentence: “This glamping site would be the perfect place for ___________________,” and tell us why!

 Everyone!
-Families because its kid-friendly,couples because its romantic, groups of friends because its close enough to whatever you want to do, whether it be city based or outdoorsy in nature.
-This place is ideal to spend quality time with whoever you want to—or even alone by yourself!
+Families because it’s the perfect family-friendly getaway, couples because it’s romantic, and groups of friends because it’s close enough to whatever you want to do, whether it be city based or outdoorsy in nature.
+This spot in Cadiz is ideal to spend quality time with whoever you want to—or even alone!

 Would you recommend glamping to family and friends?
 Do you see yourself going glamping again?
 Let us know why!

 Yes and yes.
 I will definitely go glamping again.
-These experiences are like no other and so easy with kids.
+These experiences are like no other and so easy with kids especially when you choose a family-friendly getaway.
 They make standard hotel stays seem boring and unadventurous, so for me, there is no going back!